 Heat an oven to 180C.

-Add a splash of water to a large lidded frying pan.
-Bring to the boil, add the spinach, cover and allow to wilt.
-Remove from the pan and drain it through a sieve.
-Set aside and allow to cool slightly before finely chopping it.
+Add a splash of water to a large lidded frying pan and add the spinach, cover and allow it to wilt.
+Remove from the pan and set aside to cool then gently squeeze out any excess water and roughly chop.

-Meanwhile, crumble the feta into a large bowl and add all the other ingredients, including the orange zest (but not the juice) and the cooled spinach.
-Add a couple of tablespoons of the orange juice, not too much as you want the filling to be quite dry and gently combine everything together – you want the orange zest evenly spread throughout the pie.
-Season to taste remembering that feta is naturally salty so you shouldn’t need to add more salt to the filling.
+Meanwhile crumble the feta into a large bowl and add all the other ingredients including the orange zest (but not the juice) and the chopped spinach.
+Add a couple of tablespoons of the orange juice (not too much as you want the filling to be quite dry) and gently combine.
+Add a couple of drops of orange blossom water (if using) and season to your taste.

-Take a large non-stick pie dish and arrange the filo sheets over it allowing each sheet to overhang the dish.
-Tumble in the spinach and cheese mixture, sprinkle a little sumac over the top (if using).
-Gently fold over the overhanging filo sheets to cover the pie.
-Brush with extra-virgin olive oil and garnish with nigella seeds and sumac (if using).
-Place into the oven and allow it to bake for 15 mins, then turn the dish around 180 degrees and bake for a further five minutes.
+Take a large pie dish and arrange the filo sheets over it allowing each sheet to hang over the edges.
+Tumble in the spinach and cheese mixture and gently bring in the overhanging filo sheets to cover the pie filling.
+Brush with extra-virgin olive oil and garnish with the sesame or nigella seeds.
+Place into the oven and bake for 25-30 minutes until crisp and golden.

-Remove from the oven and, if you fancy it, garnish it with a drizzle of date syrup and pomegranate arils.
-Serve immediately with all the dishes you love.
+Remove from the oven and serve immediately alongside your favourite mezze dishes.
 The pie can also be eaten at room temperature and will keep in the fridge for a couple of days (take it out an hour before you want to eat it and put it in the oven for 10 minutes to crisp up the pastry).